Dangerous Dogs Act 1991: Section 1 (Breed Specific Legislation)

 The first two are explicitly mentioned in the Act, and the third and fourth were designated by the Secretary of State in 1991, and the fifth added in 2023.

 The Act also covers cross-breeds of the above five types of dog.
 Dangerous dogs are classified by "type", not by breed label.
 This means that whether a dog is prohibited under the Act will depend on a judgement about its physical characteristics, and whether they match the description of a prohibited "type".
 This assessment of the physical characteristics is made by a Dog Legislation Officer (DLO), a police officer experienced in dog handling and dog legislation, who assists in the investigation of dog-related allegations of crime.

-On 15 September 2023, Prime Minister Rishi Sunak announced that XL Bully would be added to the Dangerous Dogs Act.
+On 15 September 2023, Prime Minister Rishi Sunak announced that the XL Bully would be added to the Dangerous Dogs Act.
 It was designated on 31 December 2023 for England and Wales, and in Scotland on 23 February 2024.